drdaeman/notifo-linux-notifier/README.md

 should work.

 The code was written in an hour or two, so it contain bugs and lack features.
-However, it works for me.
-Feel free to contribute.
+However, even though it's ugly, it works for me.
+Feel free to contribute and/or criticize.

 License (Expat ("MIT") license)
 -------------------------------